SERVICES

-Housed in an enclosed area of our service center built expressly for its purpose, Memphis Propeller conducts extensive Non-Destructive Testing on propellers, housing units and other components to seek out microscopic cracks or flaws that might otherwise be invisible to the naked eye.
+• Housed in an enclosed area of our service center built expressly for its purpose, Memphis Propeller conducts extensive Non-Destructive Testing on propellers, starter components, housing units and other components to seek out microscopic cracks or flaws that might otherwise be invisible to the naked eye.

-Using special fluorescent liquid penetrant and UV-A lighting, we analyze your parts without breaking them down or subjecting them to further stress.
+Using special fluorescent liquid penetrant and UV-A lighting, eddy current, and magnetic particle inspection, we analyze your parts without breaking them down or subjecting them to further stress.
 The result is a savings of both time and money.

-In harsh environments, including aeronautics, Cadmium has no equal for lubricity, corrosion resistance, low electrical contact resistance, rust prevention and luster – creating protection for the steel and iron components of your propeller.
+• In harsh environments, including aeronautics, Cadmium has no equal for lubricity, corrosion resistance, low electrical contact resistance, rust prevention and luster – creating protection for the steel and iron components of your propeller.
+While looking good!

 Memphis Propeller conducts this type of plating in a safe, atmosphere-controlled setting to provide our customers with the ultimate in protection and beauty.

-Common propeller issues that can occur may include: grease or oil leakage, blade looseness, internal component failure or malfunction, seal or gasket wear, Teflon® wear, or blade surface wear, blade airfoil damage, etc.
+Common issues that can occur may include: grease or oil leakage, blade looseness, internal component failure or malfunction, seal or gasket wear, Teflon® wear, or blade surface wear, blade airfoil damage, or electrical issues, etc.

-Reseals include a complete disassembly of the propeller, visual inspection, and replacement of all seals, o-rings, gasket, and one-time use hardware items.
+Reseals include a complete disassembly, visual inspection, and replacement of all seals, o-rings, gasket, and one-time use hardware items.

-From time to time, you may have a question or concern regarding your propeller.
-If you think you may have a propeller issue, give us a call and we will do our best to get to the bottom of your problem.
-Many issues can be resolved over the phone without having to even remove your propeller.
+• From time to time, you may have a question or concern regarding your component.
+If you think you may have an issue, give us a call and we will do our best to get to the bottom of your problem.
+Many issues can be resolved over the phone without having to even remove your component.

-Every propeller manufacturer and those who understand the effects of loading and aerodynamic forces appreciate the value of a propeller overhaul.
+• Every manufacturer, engineer, and technically adept person who understands the effects of loading and aerodynamic forces appreciate the value of a overhaul.

-As a propeller performs its functions, incredible forces are exerting themselves.
-These forces act in such a way that they are literally trying to pull the propeller apart.
-The propeller is designed to handle these forces safely but factors such as corrosion, fatigue, cracking, wear, and malfunction can compromise structural integrity – sometimes with catastrophic results.
+As a propeller or starter performs its functions, incredible forces are exerting themselves.
+These forces act in such a way that they are literally trying to pull the component or piece apart.
+The propeller and starter are designed to handle these forces safely but factors such as corrosion, fatigue, cracking, wear, and malfunction can compromise structural integrity – sometimes with catastrophic results.

-Propeller overhaul ensures that your propeller is flying safely.
-Overhauls are very labor intensive and the most pain staking care is given to your propeller.
+Component overhaul ensures that your equipment is flying safely.
+Overhauls are very labor intensive and the most painstaking care is given.

 Here are a few of the many things that occur during a typical overhaul:

-• Complete propeller disassembly down to the propellers most fundamental components.
+• Complete disassembly down to the most fundamental components.

 • Assemblies and subassemblies are taken completely apart.